UNITED STATES

 ● | a continued acceptable safety profile of our Product Candidates following receipt of any regulatory approvals. |

-A change in the outcome of any of these variables with respect to the development of any of our Products or Product Candidates could significantly and materially change the costs and timing associated with the development of those Products or Product Candidates.
+A change in the outcome of any of these variables with respect to the development of any of our Products or Product Candidates would significantly change the costs and timing associated with the development of those Products or Product Candidates.

 Research and development activities account for a significant portion of our operating expenses.
-Research and development expenses decreased in the three and nine months ended March 31, 2024 as compared to the three and nine months ended March 31, 2023, largely due to high start-up costs associated with the multicenter Phase 2 clinical trial in our INM-755 program during the prior year.
-However, we expect our research and development expenses to increase significantly in future periods as we continue to implement our business strategy, which includes advancing our drug candidates and our manufacturing technologies into and through clinical development, expanding our research and development efforts, including hiring additional personnel to support our research and development efforts, ultimately seeking regulatory approvals for our drug candidates that successfully complete clinical trials, and further developing selected R&D and commercial BayMedica activities.
+Research and development expenses decreased in our three months ended September 30, 2024, as compared to our three months ended September 30, 2023, largely due to high costs associated with our INM-755 program during the prior year.
+However, we expect our research and development expenses to increase significantly in future periods as we continue to implement our business strategy, which includes advancing our drug candidates and our manufacturing technologies into and through clinical development, expanding our research and development efforts, including hiring additional personnel to support our research and development efforts, ultimately seeking regulatory approvals for our drug candidates that successfully complete clinical trials, and further developing selected research and development and commercial BayMedica activities.
 In addition, drug candidates in later stages of clinical development generally incur higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 Accordingly, although we expect our research and development expenses to increase as our drug candidates advance into later stages of clinical development, we do not believe that it is possible, at this time, to accurately project total program-specific expenses through to commercialization.
 There are numerous factors associated with the successful commercialization of any of our Product Candidates, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.

 General and Administrative Expenses

-General and administrative expenses consist of (i) personnel-related costs, including salaries, benefits and stock-based compensation expense, for our personnel in executive, finance and accounting, human resources, business operations and other administrative functions, (ii) investor relations activities, (iii) legal fees related to corporate matters, (iv) fees paid for accounting and tax services, (v) consulting fees and (vi) facility-related costs.
+General and administrative expenses consist of personnel-related costs, including salaries, benefits and stock-based compensation expense, for our personnel in executive, finance and accounting, human resources, business operations and other administrative functions, investor relations activities, legal fees related to corporate matters, fees paid for accounting and tax services, consulting fees and facility-related costs.

 Amortization and Depreciation

-Intangible assets are comprised of intellectual property that we acquired in May of 2014 and trade secrets, product formulation knowledge, and patents that we acquired in October 2021.
+Intangible assets are comprised of intellectual property that we acquired in 2014 and 2015 and trade secrets, product formulation knowledge, patents that we acquired in October 2021.
 The acquired intellectual property and patents are amortized on a straight-line basis based on their estimated useful lives.
 Equipment and leasehold improvements are depreciated using the straight-line method based on their estimated useful lives.

 Share-based Payments